Division of Academics

-- Understand the role of a paralegal and demonstrate legal ethics within that role;
+- Describe the role of a paralegal and demonstrate legal ethics within that role

-- Demonstrate competence in navigating through the federal, state, and administrative law court systems;
+- Navigate federal, state, and administrative law court systems

-- Demonstrate competence and problem-solving skills in applying both substantive and procedural civil and criminal laws to the facts of a particular case;
+- Apply problem-solving skills in both substantive and procedural civil and criminal laws to the facts of a particular case

 Student achievement related to Program Learning Outcomes is assessed systematically and results are made available on the Program Review webpage.